Socio-Economic Panel

 Data are available to social science researchers in Germany and abroad in SPSS/PSPP, SAS/DAP, Stata, R/S-PLUS and ASCII format.
 Extensive documentation in English and German is available online.

 SOEP data are integrated into the Cross National Equivalent File (CNEF) which contains panel data from Australia, Canada, Germany, Great Britain and the United States.
-The data distribution of the SOEP for researchers outside of Germany is supplied with the CNEF by a group at Ohio State University.
+The data distribution of the SOEP for researchers outside Germany is supplied with the CNEF by a group at Ohio State University.
 Application to use this international distribution has to be made to the DIW Berlin.